jumanjihouse/wormhole/README.md

     61 examples, 0 failures

-The OpenSCAP test shown above uses a
+The OpenSCAP secure configuration test shown above uses a [tailoring file](wormhole/wormhole-devenv-xccdf.xml) to adjust the upstream checks.
-[tailoring file](wormhole/wormhole-devenv-xccdf.xml)
-to adjust the upstream checks.
 It expands to this inside the container: